-Procedures for managing prescription medicines which need to be taken during the school day:
+Managing prescription medicines which need to be taken during the school day:

-- Medicines should only be taken into school when essential; that is where it would be detrimental to a child's health if the medicine were not administered during the school 'day'. - The school will only accept medicines that have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber. - Medicines will always be provided in the original container as dispensed by a pharmacist and include the prescriber's instructions for administration. - The school will never accept medicines that have been taken out of the container as originally dispensed nor make changes to dosages on parental instructions. - It is helpful, where clinically appropriate, if medicines are prescribed in dose frequencies which enable them to be taken outside school hours.
+- Medicines should only be taken into School when essential; that is where it would be detrimental to a child's health if the medicine were not administered during the school 'day'. - The School will only accept medicines that have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber. - Medicines will always be provided in the original container as dispensed by a pharmacist and include the prescriber's instructions for administration. - The School will never accept medicines that have been taken out of the container as originally dispensed nor make changes to dosages on parental instructions. - It is helpful, where clinically appropriate, if medicines are prescribed in dose frequencies which enable them to be taken outside school hours.
 Parents are encouraged to ask the prescriber about this.
 It is to be noted that medicines that need to be taken three times a day could be taken in the morning, after school hours and at bedtime.

-Procedures for managing prescription medicines on trips and outings:
+Managing prescription medicines on trips and outings

-The school encourages children with medical needs to participate in safely managed visits.
-The school will consider reasonable adjustments to enable children with medical needs to participate fully and safely on visits.
-This might also include risk assessments for specific children.

-Staff supervising excursions will always be aware of any medical needs, and relevant emergency procedures.
+- The School encourages children with medical needs to participate in safely managed visits.
+The School will consider reasonable adjustments to enable children with medical needs to participate fully and safely on visits.
+This might also include risk assessments for specific children. - Staff supervising excursions will always be aware of any medical needs, and relevant emergency procedures.
 A copy of any health care plans will be taken on visits in the event of the information being needed in an emergency.

-Procedures for managing prescription medicines during sporting activities:
+Managing prescription medicines during sporting activities

 - Any restrictions on a child's ability to participate in PE will be recorded in their individual health care plan.
 All adults will be aware of issues of privacy and dignity for children with particular needs. - Some children may need to take precautionary measures before or during exercise.
 Children may also need immediate access to necessary specific medicines, such as inhalers during specific lessons.
-Please see Appendix A school procedures for pupils who have inhalers.
+Please see Appendix A - school procedures for pupils who have inhalers.

-Roles and responsibility of staff managing administration of medicines:
+Roles and responsibility of staff managing administration of medicines

-- Medicine will only be administered by the school when essential; that is where it would be detrimental to a child's health if the medicine were not administered during the school 'day'. - No child will be given medicines without their parent's written consent (it is only necessary to seek consent from one parent) - Any member of staff giving medicines to a child will check: - the child's name - prescribed dose - expiry date - written instructions provided by the prescriber on the label or container
+- Medicine will only be administered by the School when essential; that is where it would be detrimental to a child's health if the medicine were not administered during the school 'day'. - No child will be given medicines without their parent's written consent (it is only necessary to seek consent from one parent). - Any member of staff giving medicines to a child will check: - the child's name;